 HOWEVER, the next words are “this day have I begotten thee.”
 This is important because Jesus Christ is the ONLY BEGOTTEN SON (John 3:16).
 Begotten is an incredible important word here.
 Christians are “sons of God” through our Faith.
 We are essentially adopted into the family of God when we get saved.
 The angels are “sons of God” through creation.
 Adam is a “son of God” (Luke 3:38) through creation as well.
 ONLY Jesus Christ was born into this world as the Son of God.
 He is the only one who is begotten.

-There are no “sons of God” mentioned in any Scripture that were begotten by humans.
+There are no “sons of God” mentioned in any Scripture that were begotten by humans, but I will go into more detail on this later.

 The NIV and MEV (among others) leave out the word begotten here; a grave error in translation.
 The NIV, ESV, and others also leave “begotten” out of John 3:16.
 Whether you believe Genesis 6 is referring to angels or sons of Seth, someone other than Christ can be a “son of God”.
 Leaving out “begotten” is incredibly dangerous as it removes the deity from Jesus Christ, but I digress.